-- 33.1 Any person intending to conduct a sporting event, training activity or any other organised water activity in an area to which this bylaw applies must do the following prior to the activity occurring: - (a) Notify the Harbourmaster in every case; and - (b) Apply for and obtain approval from the Harbourmaster if the activity meets one or more of the following criteria: - i.
+- Any person intending to conduct a sporting event, training activity or any other organised water activity in an area to which this bylaw applies must do the following prior to the activity occurring: - (a) Notify the Harbourmaster in every case; and - (b) Apply for and obtain approval from the Harbourmaster if the activity meets one or more of the following criteria: - i.
 The activity is likely to affect normal operation of another vessel(s) or any other user(s) of the water; or - ii.
-The activity requires a temporary suspension of any clause of this Bylaw; or
+The activity requires a temporary suspension of any clause of this Bylaw; or - iii.

-- iii.
 The activity requires an area to be temporarily reserved for a specific purpose; or - iv.
 The activity requires the temporary suspension of a reserved area or access lane; or - v.
-The activity requires temporary installation of course markers or similar such objects in the water. - 33.2 The Harbourmaster has discretion in relation to an application for approval under clause 33.1(b) to either: - (a) Grant approval if satisfied that the application (together with any safety plan that may be required) can be approved for a period of up to 7 days without endangering the public; or - (b) Refuse the application. - 33.3 The Harbourmaster may grant approval under clause 32.2(a) upon such terms and conditions as the Harbourmaster thinks fit, including conditions that provide for the temporary suspension of use of defined waters by all other users, if reasonably required for maritime safety purposes as determined by the Harbourmaster. - 33.4 No approval under clause 33.3 has effect unless before the commencement of the activity a public notice is given specifying the period of the activity and details of the supervision or reserved area. - 33.5 The Harbourmaster can recover all such actual and reasonable fees and expenses incurred by the processing of, and of any public notification of, any such application. - 33.6 The Council may prescribe any fees associated with Temporary events in accordance with clause 52. - 33.7 A person may request in writing for Council to review decisions under clause 33.2 and 33.3 to: - (a) decline an application; - (b) impose certain terms and conditions under this bylaw or any permission granted by Council; or - (c) revoke any permission under this bylaw. - 33.8 In determining any review under clause 33.7 Council may decide to either: - (a) confirm its original decision; or - (b) amend the terms and conditions imposed on any approved application; or - (c) issue a new approval.
+The activity requires temporary installation of course markers or similar such objects in the water. - The Harbourmaster has discretion in relation to an application for approval under clause 33.1(b) to either: - (a) Grant approval if satisfied that the application (together with any safety plan that may be required) can be approved for a period of up to 7 days without endangering the public; or - (b) Refuse the application. - 31.233.3 The Harbourmaster may grant approval under clause 32.2(a) upon such terms and conditions as the Harbourmaster thinks fit, including conditions that provide for the temporary suspension of use of defined waters by all other users, if reasonably required for maritime safety purposes as determined by the Harbourmaster. - 31.333.4 No grant of an application approval under clause 331.32 has effect unless not less than 7 days or more than 14 days before the commencement of the activity a public notice is given specifying the period of the activity and details of the supervision or reserved area. - 31.433.5 The Harbourmaster can recover all such actual and reasonable fees and expenses incurred by the processing of, and of any public notification of, any such application. - The Council may prescribe any fees associated with special Temporary events in accordance with clause 532. - A person may request in writing for Council to review decisions under clause 33.2 and 33.3 to: - (a) decline an application;

+- (b) impose certain terms and conditions under this bylaw or any permission granted by Council; or - (c) revoke any permission under this bylaw. - 33.8 In determining any review under clause 33.7 Council may decide to either: - (a) confirm its original decision; or - (b) amend the terms and conditions imposed on any approved application; or - (c) issue a new approval.